Lionheart (1990 film): Home media

 The film made its domestic home video debut on VHS on June 25, 1991, through MCA/Universal Home Video.
 Like the theatrical version, the U.K. version from Guild Home Video was uncut, and arrived on December 3, 1990.
 In addition to a trimmed M-rated VHS that matched the country's theatrical cut, Australia received an uncut R18+ reissue from Palace Entertainment and Roadshow.

 On June 12, 2018, the film received a special edition Blu-ray from MVD Entertainment Group as part of their "MVD Rewind" line, to which Van Damme and Lettich have personally collaborated.
 It contains an extended version clocking at 110:17, which Lettich calls "very close to the Director's Cut [he] had originally turned in to the producers."

 Reception

-On Rotten Tomatoes, the film has a 39% rating based on 18 reviews, with an average rating of 4.4/10.
+On Rotten Tomatoes, the film has a 45% rating based on 22 reviews.
 On Metacritic it has a score of 41% based on reviews from 10 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Michael Wilmington of the Los Angeles Times called it "a sub-Schwarzenegger thriller" that "has that grotesquely off-scale exaggeration of many post-'80s action movies."
 Richard Harrington of The Washington Post described it as "really little more than a change of costume and locations for an overly familiar plot."
 Owen Gleiberman of Entertainment Weekly had a slightly more favorable opinion of the film, saying that it "is nicely shot and edited, and it comes about as close to being a real movie as you get in this genre."